4.9-Stars

 Professional Sydney Electrician Installing Ceiling Fan

-When comparing the running costs of a ceiling fan to an air-con, the difference is quite staggering.
-Operating the most robust ceiling fan typically costs only a few cents per hour, contrasting the average cost of running ducted air conditioning, ranging from $0.25 to $0.35 per hour.
+The difference is quite staggering when comparingthe running costs of a ceiling fan to an air conditioner.
+Operating the most robust ceiling fan typically costs only a few cents per hour, contrasting with the average cost of running ducted air conditioning, which rangesfrom $0.25 to $0.35 per hour.

-Air conditioners are far more efficient at keeping a room cool and comfy compared to ceiling fans.
-However, running an air-con for hours each day can lead to a huge electricity bill.
+Air conditioners are far more efficient at keeping a room cool and comfy than ceiling fans.
+However, running an air-con for hours daily can lead to a huge electricity bill.
 So, on days that aren’t scorchingly hot, sticking with a ceiling fan is wise to help save a few hundred dollars on your energy bills.

 Ceiling Fans: Your Cost-Effective Option For Heating & Cooling

-Australia’s unpredictable weather can be tough, so planning to install a new ceiling fan makes perfect sense.
-Hopefully, after reading this article, you’re now clearer about ceiling fan running costs.
+Australia’s unpredictable weather can be harsh, so planning to install a new ceiling fan makes perfect sense.
+Hopefully, after reading this article, you’ll be more transparent about ceiling fan running costs.

 If you need assistance with ceiling fans, feel free to contact us.
 We are the trusted Sydney electricians at Bright Force Electrical, available 24/7 to meet all your needs!